Codecademy/docs/content/javascript/concepts/arrays/arrays.md

 ---
-Title: "Arrays"
+Title: 'Arrays'
 Subjects:
-  - "Web Development"
+  - 'Web Development'
-  - "Computer Science"
+  - 'Computer Science'
 Tags:
-  - "Arrays"
+  - 'Arrays'
-  - "Data Types"
+  - 'Data Types'
 CatalogContent:
-  - "introduction-to-javascript"
+  - 'introduction-to-javascript'
-  - "paths/front-end-engineer-career-path"
+  - 'paths/front-end-engineer-career-path'
 ---

 Arrays are lists of ordered, stored data.
 They can hold items that are of any data type.
 Arrays are created by using square brackets, with individual elements separated by commas.